Critical Thinking and Writing for Postgraduate Students

 Module 1 – Elements of a Scientific Argument

-Participants will explore models of effective scientific arguments from the literature, focusing on both tangible elements like logic and flow, as well as intangible elements like signposting.
-They will learn the essential components of a scientific argument, including the introduction, literature review (with theoretical/conceptual frameworks), methods, data analysis, conclusion, and references.
+Participants will explore models of effective scientific arguments in the literature, focusing on elements like logic, flow and signposting.
+They will be introduced to the essential components of a scientific argument, including the introduction, literature review (with theoretical/conceptual frameworks), methods, data analysis, conclusion, and references.

 Module 2 – Critical Thinking and Writing

-Participants will evaluate the scientific merit of arguments using criteria such as relevance, clarity, methodological rigor, validity, originality, ethical considerations, and practical implications.
-They will learn the principles of critical reading and writing in academia, and how to confidently articulate the limits of scientific research.
+Participants will evaluate the scientific merit of arguments using criteria such as relevance, clarity, methodological rigour, validity and originality.
+They will learn about the principles of critical reading and writing in academia, and how to confidently articulate the limits of scientific research.
 Additionally, participants will practice blending critiques and counter-critiques into coherent, well-articulated opinions.

 Module 3 – Theoretical Frameworks

-Participants will be introduced to various theoretical frameworks used in urban studies literature.
-The module will address the central question of the role of theory in framing scientific inquiry and research questions.
+Participants will be introduced to various theoretical frameworks used in the urban studies literature.
+The module addresses the central question of the role of theory in framing scientific inquiry and research questions.
 By the end of the module, participants will understand how to effectively integrate theoretical frameworks with primary data in their research.

 Module 4 – Thematic Analysis